jc2554/ECE3400-team7/docs/lab4.md

-This is a video of the final maze on the computer monitor-- white is unexplored areas, blue is explored, and green is the current location of the robot:
+A video of the final maze on the computer monitor can be seen at the bottom of the FPGA section.
+There, white is unexplored areas, blue is explored, and green is the current location of the robot: